VetPetNI is a subsidiary of VSSCo.

 - Evaluating the modern slavery and human trafficking risks of each new supplier.

-- Our business's purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country's national minimum wage, or the provision of products by an unrealistic deadline;
+- Our business's purchasing practices, which influence supply chain conditions and which should therefor be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a countrys national minimum wage, or the provision of products by an unrealistic deadline;

-- How to identify the signs of slavery and human trafficking.
+- How to indentify the signs of slavery and human trafficking is suspected;

-Breaches of this Policy - Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
-We may terminate our relationship with other individuals and organisation’s working on our behalf if they bread, this policy.
+Breaches of this policy-Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct

-Next Steps - In light of the Modern Slavery Act, we are continually assessing our interaction with suppliers to seek to identify any areas of frisk and concern.
-If a real or potential risk is identified, we will consider supplier audits.
+Next Steps-Considering the modern slavery act, we are continually assessing our interaction with suppliers to seek to identify any areas of risk and concern.
+If a real or potential risk is identified, wel will consider supplier audits.